March 13, 2025

 With Quickbooks, you can:

-• Monitor income, expenditure & profitability.
+• Monitor income, expenditure, and profitability

-• Track your inventory in real-time.
+• Track your inventory in real time

-• Sort income expenses into tax categories.
+• Sort income expenses into tax categories

-• Create and send customized invoices.
+• Create and send customized invoices

-• Control costs & get instant insights
+• Control costs and get instant insights

-• Run and export comprehensive reports.
+• Run and export comprehensive reports

-• Capture & organize receipts.
+• Capture and organize receipts

-• Access accounting reports on-the-go, through the Quickbooks mobile app.
+• Access accounting reports on-the-go through the Quickbooks mobile app

-• Accept credit cards anywhere.
+• Accept credit cards anywhere

-• Calculate taxes automatically.
+• Calculate taxes automatically

 Quickbooks Pros